Since low-cost airlines have opened direct flights to Bari and Brindisi, Puglia has become a favorite holiday destination for the French.

 - Locorotondo is a pretty hilltop village with white streets.
 The village was built in a circle around the church.

 - Martina Franca is the largest town in the Itria region.
-Just follow the narrow streets to Piazza Plebiscito, the heart of the city and its masterpiece, the superb Basilica di San Martino.
+Just follow the narrow streets to Piazza Plebiscito, the heart of the town and its masterpiece, the superb Basilica di San Martino.

 - Alberobello, a UNESCO World Heritage site.
 Its historic center is entirely characterized by the pyramid-shaped buildings that make it unique in the world: the trulli.